-As your pepper plants enter their flowering phase, you need to bring the lamp closer to them, so they receive more intense light.
+As your pepper plants enter their flowering phase, you need to bring the lamp closer to them.
+You want them to receive more intense light.

-And as they grow tall, you need to move it away from the plants to avoid the burning the top leaves.
+And as they grow taller, you’ll need to move the light away from the plants to avoid burning the top leaves.

-Grow light manufacturers almost always provide the recommended hanging heights of their devices for every growth phase.
+Grow light manufacturers almost always provide the recommended hanging heights for their devices.
+They give suggestions for every growth phase.

 Stick to those recommendations to get the best results.